If you decided to go on a cruise vacation, what would your first and most important expectations be?

 … and they are like ‘’It’s obvious!
 How did you not understand?’’

-The same applies for New User Onboarding.
+The same applies to New User Onboarding.

-First of all, you shouldn’t assume that people will memorize the whole product, or even the feature after the first product tour.
+First of all, you shouldn’t assume that people will memorize the whole product or even the feature after the first product tour.
 Make sure that they have access to such tools more than once.